oodler577/blags.PERL/markdown/perl-ordinary-time-h2o-update.md

 # Background

-During the 2022 [Perl Advent](https://perladvent.org/2022/2022-12-06.html), in particular the entry for [December 06](https://perladvent.org/2022/2022-12-06.html); we were introduced to a module called `Util::H2O`.
+During the 2022 [Perl Advent](https://perladvent.org/2022/2022-12-06.html), in particular the entry for [December 06](https://perladvent.org/2022/2022-12-06.html); the wortld was introduced to a module called `Util::H2O`.

 A lot has already been said about `Util::H2O`, and this author (Oodler, _Mayor of Flavortown_) uses it a lot in client and production code.
-So much so, that he created the `Util::H2O::More` module to encapsulate some common tasks and additional capabilities for working between _pure_ Perl data structures and _blessed_ objects that have real data _accessors_.
+So much so, that he created the `Util::H2O::More` module to encapsulate some common tasks and additional capabilities for working between _pure_ Perl data structures and _blessed_ objects that have real data _accessors_, in a natural and idiomatic way.

 # Pure `HASH` Data Structures Only?

 `h2o` is perfect for dealing with data structures that are made up of strictly `HASH` references, but it is often the case that useful data structures contain a mix of `HASH` and `ARRAY` references.
-For example, when using databases or web API calls for `JSON`, it is often a list of records that is returned.
-This was the case of the example call that was in the original Perl Advent 2022 article.
+For example, when using databases or web API calls returning `JSON`, it is often a list of records that is returned.
+This was the case of the example call that was in the _December 06_ Perl Advent 2022 article.

 Recall the original example,